 The FHCF's role in the property and casualty insurance marketplace in the State of Florida is to act as a stabilizer, especially after a large event, as all participating insurers in the state could rely on reimbursement from the FHCF in order to pay claims for covered hurricane losses.
-The FHCF's liquidity position is therefore of great importance for the insurance market stability.
+The FHCF's liquidity position is therefore of great importance for the insurance market stability and the State's economic conditions.